Mahesh30062005/git2/readme.md

 # Intro
-here is the intro of the checkout and the new branch of the main
+here is the Intro of the checkout and the new branch of the main